-HMRC - OT05321 - Crude Oils And Products- Category 1 Oil Brent
+HMRC - OT05321 - Valuation Of Crude Oils & Products- Category 1 Oil Brent

 Brent contracts show the greatest variety, since Brent itself was the marker grade for many years (from about 1987 to 2002 (see 1 below)).
 Most appear as “flat” or fixed price contracts, some as a flat price with a differential but this conceals the way that the flat price is agreed between the two trading counterparties.
 Generally the price agreed today will be based: